 - Happier and Healthier Look.
 Getting less sleep makes your mouth’s corners droop.
 This can make you look sadder than when you’ve come from a good night’s sleep.

 - Create a routine.
 Creating a bedtime routine is not just about the time you go to sleep and wake up, but it also involves the things you do before you go to bed.

 - Focus on a comfortable bed and bedding!
 Think about cooling pillows for summertime and warm blankets for winter.
 You want to get a good night’s sleep, no matter the temperature.

 - Keep Electronics Out Of Bedroom.
 All devices that emit light are promoting wakefulness and make it harder to fall asleep, so It’s better to keep the TV, laptops, phones, and tablets out of the bedroom.

 You can read more about getting better sleep in this article.

 As you see, we all need some good quality beauty sleep.
-Your sleep patterns determine to a great extent of how your skin looks.
-Get quality and quantity shut-eyes and your skin, hair, eyes, and general look improves and glows with life.
+Your sleep patterns determine to a great extent how your skin looks.
+Get quality and quantity shut-eye and your skin, hair, eyes, and general look improves and glows with life.
 Do the opposite and expect your whole body to appear older and less healthy.